alf9310/Figura/README.md

 Character creators are a powerful tool for creative expression.
 They allow players and artists to explore identity, experiment with design, and create characters across different artistic styles and worlds.

-However, building these systems is technically complex. configura aims to simplify this process by providing a framework that supports:
+However, building these systems is technically complex.
+Configura aims to simplify this process by providing a framework that supports:

 * **Modular character assets** (hair, clothing, accessories, etc.)
 * **Mesh deformation via blendshapes**
-* **Optional skeletal deformation**
+* **Skeletal deformation**
 * **Layered materials and color customization**
 * **Automatic UI generation based on imported mesh data**